abhi3700/Telegram_Bot_tutorials/README.md

 * [Article by a Toptal Engineer](https://www.toptal.com/python/telegram-bot-tutorial-python)

 * ### TODO:
+  - `Quiz Bot`
+    + owner can add set of quiz Q&A
+    + pay the subscription & make it available for users
   - `Birthday_bot`: reminds other users (in a group) about the Birthday boy/girl.
   - `Weather_bot`: gives alert about weather of a place (given by user).